martyndavies/jquery.cookienote/README.md

     <div id="cookie-notice"><div>

-Place the div anywhere you like in the page, just before the close of your body tag is best.
+Place the div anywhere you like in the page, just after you open the body tag is best.

 Then call the cookieNote plugin on the div, like so: